-Dosshell is an application that allows a user to use a partial GUI, so new DOS users have an easier and more efficient time finding their way around.
+Dosshell is an application that allows a user to utilize a partial GUI (graphical user interface), so new DOS users have an easier and more efficient time finding their way around.

-The dosshell command is an external command that is available in the below Microsoft operating systems.
+Dosshell is an external command that is available for the following Microsoft operating systems.
 In MS-DOS 4.x and 5.x dosshell.com was used as the external file.
 In MS-DOS 6 dosshell.exe was used as the external fie.

 |/T||Starts MS-DOS Shell in text mode.|